-Many a time, we are likely to be under the impression that our troubles come from the outside world, and so we go to distant places like jungles, forests and cloisters; and there are occasions when we feel that the troubles do not always come from the world outside – that they are all inside us only.
-So, it is necessary that we do a very thoroughgoing psychoanalysis of our own selves, irrespective of what is happening in the world outside.
-Both these are partial truths; they do not represent the entire truth.
+Many a time, we are likely to be under the impression that our troubles come from the world outside, and so we go to distant places like jungles, forests and cloisters.
+There are also occasions when we feel that our troubles do not always come from the world outside, that they are all inside us, and so it is necessary that we do a very thoroughgoing psychoanalysis of our own selves, irrespective of what is happening in the world outside.
+Both of these are partial truths; they do not represent the entire truth.

-It is true, of course, to a certain extent, that our troubles are not necessarily originated by the world outside.
-Many of our problems are internal, and a proper adjustment of ourselves internally may solve many of our difficulties.
+It is to a certain extent true, of course, that our troubles do not necessarily originate in the world outside.
+Many of our problems are internal, and a proper internal adjustment of ourselves may solve many of our difficulties.
 But the world is also a source of trouble in the sense that it is connected with us and we cannot simply isolate it from our personalities or our individual lives.

 So is the case with ourselves.
-We cannot say from where the trouble arises—whether it is from inside us, or from outside – because the trouble arises simultaneously from both sides, inasmuch as both the internal centre and the external counterpart of it are connected by subtle artifices which we cannot easily understand.
+We cannot say from where the trouble arises—whether it is from inside us, or from outside us—because the trouble arises simultaneously from both sides, inasmuch as both the internal centre and its external counterpart are connected by subtle artifices which we cannot easily understand.

-So, again, we come to the conclusion that there is something tremendously difficult about the practice of yoga.
-We cannot be one-sided in our approach at any time; but we are prone to a one-sided approach always.
-It is difficult for the human mind to consider both sides of an issue, due to a weakness of its nature.
-Either we hang on something outside, or we hibernate in our own minds.
+Thus, again we come to the conclusion that there is something tremendously difficult about the practice of yoga.
+Though we are always prone to a one-sided approach, we cannot be one-sided at any time.
+It is difficult for the human mind to consider both sides of an issue, due to the weakness of its nature.
+Either we hang on something outside or we hibernate in our own minds.
 This happens to us not only in our daily activities, but also in our religious attitudes.
-We are either too extrovert or we are too introvert, and neither of these natures can be regarded as ultimately desirable or successful.
+We are either too extrovert or too introvert, and neither of these natures can be regarded as ultimately desirable or successful.
 We must have a comprehensive view and take a joint action, as it were, from within as well as from without.

-While it is necessary for us to find out what are our weaknesses, we have also to recognise at the same time what are the things around us which may be in a position to stimulate these weaknesses into activity.
-We have to subdue our passions and inordinate urges within—not only by an inward analysis, philosophical contemplation, and company of the wise, saints and sages, etc., but also by keeping physically away from those counterparts of these inner urges which can stimulate us into activity in spite of our satsangas, studies, japas, meditations, etc. So, there is a necessity to perform a double action at the same time: inwardly, be wary, cautious, vigilant, self-introspective, and pure to the extent possible; but outwardly, also be guarded.
-So, seclusion is one aspect of the matter, and self-analysis is its other side.
+While it is necessary for us to find out what our weaknesses are, at the same time we have also to recognise which things around us may be in a position to stimulate these weaknesses into activity.
+We have to subdue our passions and inordinate urges within—not only by inward analysis, philosophical contemplation, and company of the wise, saints and sages, etc., but also by keeping physically away from those counterparts of these inner urges which can stimulate us into activity in spite of our satsangas, studies, japas, meditations, etc. So, there is a necessity to perform a double action at the same time: inwardly, be wary, cautious, vigilant, self-introspective, and pure to the extent possible; but outwardly be guarded.
+Hence, seclusion is one aspect of the matter, and self-analysis is its other side.

 This process has to continue every day.
-As our great guide Patanjali puts it, success is quick in the case of those seekers who are persistent in their practice and do not break the practice by discontinuing it even for a day, and keep up the intensity of the practice in the same manner as they entertained it in their hearts at the commencement of a fit of renunciation with the love for God in their lives.
-All this is easily said but very difficult to practice because while we may be wise, the forces of the world – also equally wise – are capable of circumventing every one of our precautions, and sometime harness the very means of our protection as instruments of their action.
+As our great guide Patanjali puts it, success is quick in the case of those seekers who are persistent in their practice and do not break the practice by discontinuing it even for a day, and keep up the intensity of the practice in the same manner as they entertained it in their hearts at the commencement of a fit of renunciation and the love for God in their lives.
+All this is easily said but very difficult to practise because while we may be wise, the forces of the world, also equally wise, are capable of circumventing every one of our precautions, and sometime harnessing the very means of our protection as instruments of their action.

 The very caution that we have taken may become an instrument of our indulgence and fall.
 In other words, even our friends may turn against us and become enemies.
 The conducive atmosphere that we are thinking of in our mind may become an obstructing atmosphere.
 We have only to study the personal lives of sincere seekers who live in far-off places, away from towns and cities; their thoughts, feelings, and emotions are to be studied.
-We will find that it is a very complicated tale – not always a happy one to hear – and there should be no wonder if after years of practice, no tangible result has followed.
+We will find that it is a very complicated tale and not always a happy one to hear, so there should be no wonder if after years of practise, no tangible result has followed.

 Sometimes, the desires become thin.
 They are not sleeping; they are awake, but they are thin, like a fine silken thread—as, for example, when we descend from Gangotri to Rishikesh but stay in an ashram.
 The desire is slowly awakening: “Oh!
 I have come to Rishikesh.
-This atmosphere is more congenial than in Gangotri, but my desire cannot be fulfilled because I am in an ashram.”
-So, the desires are like a weakened snake which has been starved for many days and is slowly trying to move, wriggle out of its hole and find an opportunity to fulfil itself.
-But it cannot, due to the restrictions of the atmosphere in which one lives.
+This atmosphere is more congenial than in Gangotri, but my desires cannot be fulfilled because I am in an ashram.”
+The desires are like weakened snakes that have been starved for many days and are slowly trying to move, wriggle out of their hole and find an opportunity to fulfil themselves.
+But they cannot, due to the restrictions of the atmosphere in which one lives.

-When we voluntarily fast – not under compulsion – on ekadashi, for example, the desire for food is thin.
-It is not destroyed, because we have a satisfaction that tomorrow we will have a good meal.
-That satisfaction is itself a strength to bear the pain of today’s fasting; otherwise, if we are not sure that we will get food for even ten days, or do not know what will happen for days together, then it will be a horror.
+When we fast voluntarily on ekadashi, for example, the desire for food is thin.
+It is not destroyed, because we have the satisfaction that tomorrow we will have a good meal.
+That satisfaction is itself a strength to bear the pain of today’s fasting; otherwise, if we are not sure that we will get food for even ten days, then it will be a horror.
 Very difficult is this mind to understand.

-You may have no money in your hand just now, but you have the satisfaction that you have plenty in your bank.
-So money need not necessarily be in the hand always.
-It can even be in a bank, thousands of miles away from here, but a mere feeling that it is yours, or it is there, can give you a very healthy satisfaction.
-On the other hand, if I throw millions of dollars that belongs to the government on your lap, you cannot be happy, because it does not really belong to you and you cannot use it.
+You may have no money in your hand just now, but you have the satisfaction that you have plenty in the bank.
+It can be in a bank thousands of miles away, but the mere feeling that it is yours can give you a healthy satisfaction when it is not in your hand.
+On the other hand, if I throw millions of government dollars on your lap, you cannot be happy, because it does not really belong to you and you cannot use it.
 You may be a cashier in a bank; what is the use?
 Counting, counting, for nothing!
 It is not yours.
 You will be cursing yourself even if you are touching millions of rupees or dollars.
-On the other hand, you are happy even if nothing is in your hand, merely because of the feeling that it is yours thousands of miles away.
+On the other hand, you are happy even if nothing is in your hand, even if it is thousands of miles away, merely because of the feeling that it is yours.
 Subtle is the behaviour of the mind.